amghannam/LeapTable/README.md

 ## How It Works

-The LeapTable is designed for **fast read access** and efficient handling of deletes by utilizing an immutable base array, logical deletion markers, and a layered indexing structure.
+LeapTable is designed for **fast read access** and efficient handling of deletes by utilizing an immutable base array, logical deletion markers, and a layered indexing structure.

 ---

 ### 1. Contiguous Base Array

-All data entries are stored in a single, **sorted, contiguous array** (like a `java.util.ArrayList`):
+All entries are stored in a single, sorted, append-only array.

 > `base`: $[e_0, e_1, e_2, e_3, e_4, \dots ]$